Ameya-Shinde/SpringBoot/chatApplication/Readme.md

 # Project Summary

-* A simple Api based on instagram
+* A simple chat Api
-* User can join and create many posts
+* User can join and send messages to each other
-* Posts can be updated
+* messages can be edited
+* Chat history is also available